 As required by law, a fixed percentage of employees' earnings are deducted from each paycheck and deposited with the Social Security Administration.
 In addition, the Park District contributes an equal amount of money to the Social Security Administration to help fund benefit programs.
-Detailed information on benefits, eligibility requirements, and employee's account status are available from the local Social Security Administration office.
+Detailed information on benefits, eligibility requirements, and employee's account status are available from the local Social Security Administration office or on their website.

 The Social Security Administration recommends that employees periodically verify their personal earnings and benefits.
-Information on requesting an account balance is available from the local Social Security Administration.
+Information on requesting an account balance is available from the local Social Security Administration office or on their website.